mohradza/firmware/docs/user-guide/autopilot-setup.md

-## Flashing F1 boards from Command Line
+## Flashing F1 boards from command line

 You can also use stm32flash to flash firmware to F1-based boards.